ameily/pypsi/README.rst

     --delete --help   --list   --show   -d       -h       -l       -s

-For each argument added to a PyPsi Argument parser, a callback function to get the possible completions can be specified.
+For each argument added to a PyPsi Argument parser, a callback function to get the possible completions can be specified via the `completer` argument.
 The callback function will be called from ``command_completer`` anytime tab is pressed while the user is currently entering that argument's value.
 Ex:

 .. code-block:: python

     # Snippet from macro.py
     self.parser.add_argument(
          '-s', '--show', help='print macro body',
-         metavar='NAME', callback=self.complete_macros
+         metavar='NAME', completer=self.complete_macros
     )
     ...
     def complete_macros(self, shell, args, prefix):